-The first spiritual family (church) in Jerusalem, immediately after Jesus left, was a good example of helping each other continue a close relationship with Christ.
+The first spiritual family (church) in Jerusalem was a good example of helping each other continue a close relationship with Christ immediately after he left.
 They did this in the following ways (Acts 2:42-47):

-- Devoted to God's word (learning and applying it) - Devoted to Christ's family, sharing life with each other and meeting each other's needs - Devoted to breaking bread together, which meant remembering the last Passover meal with Jesus when he broke bread with them and said it represented his body (Luke 22:19, 1 Corinthians 11:23-25).
+- They were devoted to God's word (learning and applying it). - They were devoted to Christ's family, sharing life with each other and meeting each other's needs. - They were devoted to breaking bread together, which meant remembering the last Passover meal with Jesus when he broke bread with them and said it represented his body (Luke 22:19, 1 Corinthians 11:23-25).
 The meaning of this term "breaking bread" can be more clearly seen after reading passages where it is used, Acts 2:42, 46, and 20:7.
 This is a simple form of worship done by using bread and grape juice to help us focus on Jesus' sacrifice of himself as the Lamb of God.
-The sacrifice of his life for us is the only basis for our death penalty to be paid, which we deserve for our sin.
-Paul explains this also in 1 Corinthians 10:16. - Devoted to talking to God about everything (prayer) - Devoted to Christ's desire to reach the lost
+The sacrifice of his life for us is the only basis for our spiritual death penalty to be paid, which we deserve for our sin.
+Paul explains this also in 1 Corinthians 10:16. - They were devoted to talking to God about everything (prayer). - They were devoted to Christ's desire to reach the lost.

-Because they were devoted to Jesus Christ, the believers in Acts 2:42 were devoted to things that helped them have a close, growing relationship with Christ.
+Because they were devoted to Jesus Christ, the believers in Acts 2:42 were devoted to these things that helped them have a close, growing relationship with Christ.